remix-run/remix-website/data/posts/remix-vs-next.md

 This is a big difference from Next.js, and even backend-focused frameworks like Rails, Phoenix, and Laravel.
 If you want to do the fetching with the document, you can use their abstractions (like `getServerSideProps`), but if you want to change to client fetching, you have to:

 - Move the loading code to an "api route"
-- Ship extra JavaScript to the browser
+- Ship extra JavaScript to the browser to talk to it
-- Get API tokens/auth/envvars into the browser (safely!)

-It's a complete shift for your application code.
-Sometimes even a different team and project.
-As you get more familiar with Remix, you'll see that the transition from server to browser code is unprecedented in web development.
+It's a complete shift for your application code, sometimes a different team.
+As you get more familiar with Remix, you'll see that the transition from server to browser code is seamless and unprecedented in web development.

 ### It's About the User's Network